Telluride Elopement Photographer

 Pick a location:

 There’s tons of stunning views where you can say your vows without anyone around, its just a matter if whether you want to hike, Jeep, or walk up to the spot.
 Most hikes in the area are pretty long and steep, but there’s still a view with gorgeous destinations that are under 4 miles.
-I often recommend renting a Jeep or at least a high clearance 4x4 vehicle for the day, because even some of the locations that aren’t crazy munition roads can be a pretty bumpy ride.
+I often recommend renting a Jeep or at least a high clearance 4x4 vehicle for the day, because even some of the locations that aren’t crazy mountain roads can be a pretty bumpy ride.

 Pick up your license: